 - Cake flour: This is a finely milled, low-protein flour that makes puto lighter and softer.
 If all-purpose flour is all you have, you can still use it; just know that your puto might be slightly denser.

 - Cheese: Quick-melting cheese is perfect for a smooth and creamy texture.
 Brands like Eden or Quickmelt are popular choices.
-American cheese or cheddar cheese can also work well.
+You can also use American cheese or cheddar cheese.

 How to make this recipe

-In a bowl, combine 2 cups of cake flour (sifted, if lumpy), 1 tablespoon baking powder, and 1 teaspoon kosher salt (use half for table salt).
-Mix until well blended.
+In a medium bowl, mix 2 cups of cake flour (sifted, if itโs lumpy), 1 tablespoon of baking powder, and 1 teaspoon of kosher salt (or about ยฝ teaspoon table salt).
+Mix until everything is well combined.

-In a larger bowl, combine ¾ cup sugar, 2 eggs, ⅓ cup melted butter, ¾ cup milk, ½ cup water, and 1 teaspoon vanilla extract.
+In a large bowl, combine ยพ cup sugar, 2 eggs, โ cup melted butter, ยพ cup whole or evaporated milk, ยฝ cup water, and 1 teaspoon vanilla extract.
 Whisk until the mixture is smooth and the sugar is dissolved.

-Add the dry ingredients to the wet ingredients.
-Using a whisk, gently mix until just combined and there's no visible dry flour.
-Be careful not to overmix the batter, as this can make the cake tough.
+Add the dry ingredients (Step 1) into the wet ingredients (Step 2).
+Use a whisk to gently mix until thereโs no dry flour left.
+Be careful not to overmix the batter, or the puto might become tough.

-As an option, you can add ube extract or pandan extract to the batter for flavor and color.
-In a separate bowl, mix a few drops of the extract into the batter.
-Keep adding bit by bit until the color is just right for you.
+As an option, you can add ube or pandan extract to give your puto some color and flavor.
+Take a small amount of batter and mix a few drops of extract in a separate bowl.
+Keep adding until you get the color you like.

-Gently stir an ounce of shredded or grated cheese into the batter, making sure it's evenly distributed without overmixing.
+Carefully stir in 1 ounce of shredded or grated cheese, making sure it's mixed evenly without overmixing.

-Lightly grease your molds with either oil or butter to prevent sticking.
-Arrange the molds in the steamer basket, spacing them out so the steam can circulate properly.
+Lightly grease your molds with oil or butter to avoid sticking.
+Arrange the molds in the steamer basket, leaving space between them so the steam can circulate properly.

 Step 6: Steam

-Steam the puto over medium-low heat to achieve perfect puto.
-If you're using small molds, they'll need about 12-15 minutes.
+Steam the puto over medium-low heat.
+If you're using small molds, steam for about 12-15 minutes.
+For standard molds, steam for about 18-20 minutes.

 Step 8: Remove from molds